Stop killing seals

 P.D.V. also struck Ireland an unknown numbers of Harbour seals have died.
 We have fallen somewhat from our high perch and our standards have dropped.

-It must be remembered however that 23 made it, who would not have survived only for the I.S.S. and your efforts.
+It must be remembered however that 23 made it, who would not have survived only for Our Organization and your efforts.

 While the future is in all of our hands, the reality of our situation (not excuses) may be summarised as follows: